-Howard Beder, Sr. - Chairman
+Howard Beder, Sr. - Founder

 Howard began his career as a singer in 1957.
 He initially performed in a singing group called the "Mello Mates," where he was the lead singer and soloist.
 Sammy Davis, Jr. heard them one evening at a club in Greenwich Village, New York, and was so impressed that he decided to take them on tour with him across America.
 He befriended Howard and took him aside and worked with him on his performing skills.
 With the confidence given to him by Sammy Davis, Jr., Howard left the group and went out on his own as a singing performer.
-During this time, he not only had a hit single in 1965, "Tumbling Tumbleweeds," but was congratulated by the likes of "Ole Blue Eyes" himself, Frank Sinatra, on his singing talent in a very well publicized meeting at the Fontainebleau Hotel in Miami Beach.
+During this time, he not only had a hit single on the Billboard Charts in 1965, "Tumbling Tumbleweeds," but was congratulated by the likes of "Ole Blue Eyes" himself, Frank Sinatra, on his singing talent in a very well publicized meeting at the Fontainebleau Hotel in Miami Beach.

 Then, always having a good sense of humor as recognized by some of his comedian colleagues, Howard tried his hand at comedy writing.
 At this he was so successful, he began to write for many prominent working comedians, as well as for some of the biggest name entertainers in the business, one of which was Walter Matthau for a comedy script written for a television show that Mr. Matthau was hosting.